Rusk Housing Authority is a public housing agency in Rusk, Texas that participates in the Section 8 Housing Choice Voucher program.

 Rusk Housing Authority serves Cherokee County.

-Once the paper application has been completed, and all required information is gathered, an appointment must be made to return the application, by calling the RHA office at 903-683-4488.
-Applications must be returned by appointment only.
+Once the paper application has been completed, and all required information is gathered, an appointment must have been made to return the application, by calling the RHA office by March 13, 2019 at 12:00 pm.

 Preferences have not yet been confirmed.